sbdchd/blog/_posts/2021-05-28-reviews-apps.md

 ## Dealing with State

-Of the above components, most are stateless or can be safely wiped between deploys (queues, cache, etc.), but a few trickier to handle:
+Of the above components, most are stateless or can be safely wiped between deploys (queues, cache, etc.), but a few are trickier to handle.

 ### storage -- databases, object storage, search engines